HaydenDuong/SIT305-Mobile_Application_Development/Task 8.1C/documents/HD task/plan.md

 1.  **Llama 2 for Structured Output:** Reliably getting Llama 2 to extract interests in a usable, structured format while maintaining natural conversation.
 2.  **Neo4j Learning Curve & Integration:** Efficiently modeling data and writing performant Cypher queries if new to Neo4j.
 3.  **Scope Management:** The proposal is ambitious.
 Prioritize core features that demonstrate the main concept for the deadline.
-Focus on a "vertical slice" that shows the end-to-end flow (chat -> interest extraction -> Neo4j storage -> recommendation).
+Focus on a "vertical slice" that shows the end-to-end flow (chat -> interest extraction -> Neo4j storage -> recommendation -> group chat).

 ---